aeczuniga/aeczuniga.github.io/subpage_2/index.md

 The **second question** calculates SS for SKUs that are MTS at three different service levels (SL), 75%, 90%, an 95%.
 At a 95% SL, SKU 528EC5AC has a SS of 337 units and SKU 9ED24ECA has a SS of 32 units.

-the **third question** compares the SKUs by SS and the average.
+The **third question** compares the SKUs by SS and the average.
 The average SS is 105 units (rounded down) in the filtered SKUs.

 * * *